damarising/warri-emmanuel-/Boston-Codesprint-Agenda.md

   * major features/goals
   * who will do what (assigning resources)
   * 7.0 release "moon shot" ideas
-     * what are our dream features? (whiteboard session)
+     * what are our dream features? (whiteboard session - lesson learned from past sprints: make sure to take photo of whiteboard afterwards)
 * native spatialite driver
 * labelcache optimizations
 * autotest coverage